gabrielfalcao/HTTPretty/README.md

 module, reimplementing the HTTP protocol, by mocking requests and responses.

-This is a nice thing, if you consider that mostly python http module will be "mockable".
+This is a nice thing, if you consider that all python http modules are supposed to get mocked.

 # Usage